smartcontractkit/external-adapters-js/README.md

     ║
     ╠══ k6 - performance testing scripts and configurations using k6
     ║
-    ╠══ non-deployable - adapters that are not meant to be ran independently ║
+    ╠══ non-deployable - adapters that are not meant to be run independently ║
     ╠══ scripts - additional Node.js scripts for mono-repository management
     ║